freeCodeCamp/freeCodeCamp/guide/english/python/index.md

 The Python interpreter is used to run Python scripts.

-If it is available and in Unix shell’s search path, it is possible to start it by typing the command `python`, followed by the script name.
+If it is available and in Unix shell’s search path, it is possible to start Python by typing the command `python` followed by the script name.
 This will invoke the interpreter and run the script.

 `hello_campers.py`